tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 ### 13. Instructor Do: Combination Sampling (10 min)

-One of the downsides of oversampling with SMOTE is that, because it doesn't see the overall distribution of the data, it can create new points from the data that are heavily influenced by outliers and therefore very noisy.
-As we've mentioned before, undersampling is not always an option due to small sample sizes.
+A downside of oversampling with SMOTE is that because it doesn't see the overall distribution of the data, it can create new data points that are heavily influenced by outliers, and therefore very noisy.
+As mentioned before, undersampling is not always an option due to small sample sizes.
 One way of dealing with these challenges is by using a combination sampling strategy.

 **Files:**